Emerging Approaches for Agent Evaluations

 I plan to add more references for those interested in going deeper in the next revision.

-If you are a developer building an LLM application, 2023 was the year of the RAG (Retrieval Augmented Generation).
+If you are a developer building a large language model (LLM) application, 2023 was the year of the RAG (Retrieval Augmented Generation).
 2024 seems to be the year of the Agents, with everything being labeled an ‘agent’ now.
 If by now you haven’t heard of RAG, then we are definitely moving in different circles.

 In this case, I wanted to put down a few thoughts on agents and agent evaluations.
 LLM evaluations are still a hard problem, but they are even harder for complex agent based systems.
 In the larger developer community consensus is starting to build that evaluations are super important for successful LLM application deployments.
 More mature teams have implemented evaluations in their development process and the larger community is moving towards standardizing the practice, including as part of CI/CD.
 In parallel, as it typically happens, agent evaluations are raising the complexity by an order of magnitude.